gom9000/xp-presepe/README.md

-# xpPresepe - Presepe lights-controller eXPerience
+# Presepe Lights XP - Presepe lights-controller eXPerience
 A modular control unit for the lighting of the crib (nativity scene).

 ![overview](resources/presepe-controller.jpg)